edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-12-04-employee-retention-program.md

 A study from the Harvard Business Review found that the [ideal positive to negative ratio for employee feedback](https://hbr.org/2013/03/the-ideal-praise-to-criticism){:target="_blank"} was 5.6:1.
 This means for every “negative” or corrective comment, find the opportunity to offer five or more positive (or growth-oriented) comments.

 {% asset 'blog/2019/2019-12-04-employee-retention-program02@2x.png'
-  alt='5For every "negative" comment, offer five or more positive, growth-oriented comments' class='marginTop marginBot' %}
+  alt='For every "negative" comment, offer five or more positive, growth-oriented comments' magick:resize='1170' @pic %}
-{: .wideImage }

 Pro tip: Build this type of reinforcement into your online training.
 [Gamification](/blog/gamification-in-elearning/), with its ability to have employees “level up” or earn badges, can help keep the positive feedback loop going.